-Tiger Woods and Phil Mickelson to be joined by Tom Brady and Peyton Manning in charity match
+Tiger Woods says trash talk already has begun ahead of match with Phil Mickelson, Tom Brady and Peyton Manning

 “You know, America, you’re watching some really crappy golf,” TNT analyst Charles Barkley said on the telecast at the time.

-With Brady and Manning joining the event, it becomes a two-on-two match.
-The teams have yet to be announced, but the Action Network reported that Woods and Manning, who are both Nike endorsers, will likely partner up against Mickelson and Brady.
+“There has been a little bit of trash talk already, a little bit of banter back and forth,” he said.
+“Whether it’s, ‘I might need extra caddies to carry my Super Bowls,’ because he has more Super Bowls than my partner.
+Or, ‘I’ve got more majors than Phil, so I’m gonna have to have a truck come up to the first tee and U-Haul it out.'

+“We’ve had banter back and forth, and it’s been fantastic.
+But it’s typical us, it’s what we do.
+We like to give out the needle, and to give out the needle you gotta be able to take it.
+It’s been fun, and it’ll be like that when we play, when we compete.
+There will be banter back and forth, but it won’t be as rough as what we have in our text exchange.”

-The PGA Tour, which called off March’s Players Championship after one round and canceled subsequent events, said last week that it plans to return in June without fans in attendance but with a rejiggered schedule including the PGA Championship, the U.S. Open, the Masters and the Ryder Cup.
+The PGA Tour, which called off March’s Players Championship after one round and canceled subsequent events, said last week that it plans to return in June without fans in attendance but with a rejiggered schedule that includes the PGA Championship, the U.S. Open, the Masters and the Ryder Cup.

-ESPN reported Wednesday that sources indicated the charity match will likely take place in Florida around Memorial Day weekend.
-Florida Gov. Ron DeSantis (R) has been pushing to reopen his state’s economy, and he recently designated the professional wrestling company WWE as an essential business, which exempted it from the state’s shelter-in-place order.
+ESPN reported Wednesday that people with knowledge of the event indicated the match probably will take place in Florida around Memorial Day weekend.
+Florida Gov. Ron DeSantis (R) has been pushing to reopen his state’s economy, and he recently designated the WWE as an essential business, which exempted it from the state’s stay-at-home order.

-“If NASCAR does a race and can televise it, without large crowds, I think that’s a good thing,” DeSantis said last week (via golf.com).
-“I’d like to see Woods and Mickelson do the golf, or whatever, because that’s social distance.”
+Woods promised that “The Match, Part II” will be less about competition and more about raising money for coronavirus relief.

+“This is different than what Phil and I did two years ago, playing our match in Vegas,” he said.
+“That was he and I just having a great time, trying to showcase golf in a different way.
+We’re coming together to showcase golf in a different way, but it’s about charity.
+That’s the reason why we’re all doing this.”

 Read more: